additive-manufacturing

 Wider World of Sport with Additive Manufacturing

-The popular sports equipment manufacturing giant Adidas developed its 3D printed 4D midsole, the 4DFWD, by continuing its long-standing collaboration with 3D printing company Carbon in 2021.
+Wilson’s airless basketball illustrates the latest application of additive technology in sports.
+The popular sports equipment manufacturing giant Adidas developed its 3D-printed 4D midsole.
+The 4DFWD will continue its long-standing collaboration with 3D printing company Carbon in 2021.

-Carbon company worked closely with Adidas designers to create this improved running midsole using their digital light synthesis (DLS) 3D printing technology.
-It was demonstrated that the 4DFWD could produce up to three times as much forward motion as earlier models under mechanical testing conditions.
+Carbon worked closely with Adidas designers.
+It created this improved running midsole using their digital light synthesis (DLS) 3D printing technology.
+Demonstrations showed that under mechanical testing conditions.
+The 4DFWD could generate up to three times as much forward motion as earlier models.

-Later in the same year, Adidas and the eyewear firm Marcolin Group collaborated to create the 3D CMPT glasses, which were then released.
-These 20g 3D printed sports spectacles will only be available for a limited time starting in August 2021 at $415.
+Later in the same year, Adidas and the eyewear firm Marcolin Group joined forces to design and release the 3D CMPT glasses.
+These 20-gram 3D-printed sports spectacles will only be available for a limited time starting in August 2021 at $415.

-Additionally, in 2021, the German design firm DQBD worked with the additive manufacturing business Stratasys to create custom bike saddles using the H350 3D printer.
-The DQBD firm claimed that the 3D-printed load-bearing components of the saddle reduced the lead times from six months to 10 days while also saving £22,000.
+Additionally, in 2021.
+The German design firm DQBD worked with the additive manufacturing business Stratasys.
+It create custom bike saddles using the H350 3D printer.
+The DQBD firm claimed that the 3D-printed load-bearing components of saddle reduced the lead times from six months to 10 days while also saving £22,000.

 additive manufacturing